kurianbenoy/kurianbenoy-website/_posts/2021-06-05-DoNotHarm.md

 ---
-title: Do no harm - Professional Code of Conduct for programmers
+title: Do no harm - COC for programmers
 type: post
 readtime: true
 ---